Getting started

 - In review - by default, all pull requests will require a basic human code review

-- Approved - the final phase, where pull requests are ready to merge and the GitHub status is "success"
+- Ready to merge - the final phase, where pull requests are ready to merge and the GitHub status is "success"

-You'll notice that the "In review" phase has a requirement that teams.all_approved
+You'll notice that the "In review" phase has a requirement that says teams.all_approved

 .